 As the X-ray energy works to kill the cancer cells, the skin may look red.
 You may choose to use an ointment to help with the redness.
 By the time the last treatment session is done, and the cancer is cured, the redness will be gone, too.

 Image-Guided SRT is a simple process.
 Understanding the steps and having your questions answered can help you feel more comfortable during treatment.
-To see what a typical Image-Guided SRT treatment looks like, watch this video of Dr. Ladd.
+For more information, contact us at 855-936-4411.